Femibabz/Capstone_One/README.md

-# CLASSIFICATION OF APPLE APPS' RATINGS
+# CLASSIFICATION OF iOS APPS' RATINGS
 Springboard capstone one project on Apple app

 ## 1.0 Problem Summary